Fuzzy Topology, Quantization and Gauge Invariance: General Fuzzy Dynamics

 \section{General Fuzzy Dynamics}

-In the previous section FM dynamics was obtained assuming that $g$ evolution is linear, and $g$ is defined by standard QM ansatz for QM wave function $\psi (x)$.
-Here it will be shown that both these assumptions can be dropped one by one.
-Concerning with nonlinear case, the conditions of QM dynamics linearity were investigated by Jordan, and turn out to be essentially weaker than Wigner theorem asserts \cite {Jor}.
+In the previous section $1$-dimensional FM formalism was derived from FT premises assuming that $|g\}$ evolution is linear and $|g\}$ gauge $\chi(w)$ can be neglected.
+Now these assumptions will be dropped one by one and the general formalism derived.
+Concerning with nonlinear evolution, the conditions of QM linearity were reconsidered by Jordan, and turn out to be essentially weaker than Wigner theorem asserts \cite {Jor}.
 In particular, it was proved that if the evolution maps the set of all pure states one to one onto itself, and for arbitrary mixture of orthogonal states $\rho(t)=\sum P_i(t)\rho_i(t)$ all $P_i$ are independent of time, then such evolution is linear.
-Yet for considered FM formalism first condition is, in fact, generic: no mixed state can appear in the free evolution of pure fuzzy state.
-The second condition involves the probabilistic mixture of such orthogonal states and seems to be rather weak assumption also.
+Here $\rho_i(x,x',t)=g_i(x,t)g^*_i(x',t)$ are the density matrixes of orthogonal pure states $g_i$.
+Yet for the considered FM formalism first condition is, in fact, generic: no mixed (i.e. probabilistic) state can appear in the evolution of pure fuzzy state.
+The second condition involves the probabilistic mixture of such orthogonal states and also seems to be rather weak assumption.

-Now we can return to initial $g(x)$ ansatz of (\ref {AYA}) and demonstrate that $\eta=\gamma(x)$.
-Really, $\gamma(x)$ is defined up to real constant $c_{\gamma}$, yet for any $m$ observable $\hat Q$ its expectation value $\bar Q$ shouldn't depend on $c_{\gamma}$.
-For the proof, it's enough to consider the flow (current) operator $\hat{J}(x)$ where $x$ is operator parameter.
-Its expectation value is equal to \cite {Schiff} :